Apex-net/Boilerplate/README.md

 ### Build & Run

-This boilerplate tries to be compatible with ["Scripts to Rule Them All"](https://github.com/github/scripts-to-rule-them-all), but first off you will need to install [NuGet command line utility](https://docs.nuget.org/consume/command-line-reference#user-content-installing) and then...
+This boilerplate tries to be compatible with ["Scripts to Rule Them All"](https://github.com/github/scripts-to-rule-them-all), so you should now be able...

 ```bash
 script/setup
 ```

-... this should reset everything and install all the dependencies so you can begin writing code right away. :neckbeard:
+This should reset everything and install all the dependencies.
+You can now begin writing code right away. :neckbeard:

 ### Additional Steps & Associated Services